mrhenry/guidelines/JAVASCRIPT.md

 ✗ — ``if ( !(typeof foo === "undefined" ) )``

 ✓ — ``if ( foo !== undefined )``

+## Comments

+Always document your code in human understandable language.
+Try to write what your function / module is doing.
+If a function excepts paramaters and/or returns a value, describe what these are for & what you intended to be.

 ## Functions